July 19, 2019 / By Penelope Barker

 For dining out, Wild Ginger is a smartly kitted out space serving inventive South East Asian dishes.
 At Paperbark Camp, a luxury glamping tented camp near Huskisson at Woollamia, you can book ahead for a romantic candlelit dinner at The Gunyah restaurant, a unique space built high off the ground to enjoy the sea breeze and a wonderful position amongst the tree tops.

 Like Berry, Milton is a shopping and dining mecca par excellence.
-Head to Spaces2538 for gorgeous clothing and homewares, Legan & Mulder for local Boho fashion label Jipsi Cartel and Miss Moss for ethical clothing and accessories.
-Home at Last is a fabulous homewares shop crammed with mostly beachy inspired furnishings and accessories, while Nikki B's is heaven for vintage lovers.
+Head to Spaces2538 for gorgeous clothing and homewares, Jipsi Cartel for its own Boho fashion label and Miss Moss for ethical clothing and accessories.
+Home at Last is a homewares shop crammed with mostly beachy inspired furnishings and accessories, while Nikki B's is heaven for vintage lovers.

 We think you should know: The Weekender's travel guides are independently written by real travellers.
 We do not receive any money from, or have a sponsorship arrangement with, any of the entities listed in, or referred to in this article.